Vamsi-1392/pulsetab-extension-internship/README.md

-# pulsetab-extension-internship\
+# pulsetab-extension-internship

-Welcome to the *pulsetab-extension-internship* repository!
+Welcome to the **Pulsetab Extension Internship** repository!
-This project is part of my internship journey focused on developing a browser extension.
-It serves as a dedicated workspace for learning and experimenting with backend technologies that will power the final application.
+This repository marks the beginning of an exciting learning journey where we’ll collaboratively build a browser extension using **Angular** for the frontend and **Firebase** for the backend services.
+It will document individual progress, daily tasks, and collaborative contributions throughout the internship.

 ---

 ## 🚀 Purpose

-This repository is my personal learning ground for exploring and integrating *Firebase technologies* required to develop a fully functional browser extension.

----
+This repository serves as a central workspace for all interns participating in the development of the PulseTab browser extension.
+It is intended to:

+- Track daily learning and contributions
+- Document code, configurations, and design choices
+- Provide a hands-on space to apply web technologies like **HTML**, **CSS**, **Bootstrap**, **Angular**, and **Firebase**\

 ## 🧠 Learning Scope